It’s for certain smokers and ex-smokers. It’s not painful. It could save your life.

 Lung cancer screening is not about guilt, Sandler said.
 Rather, it’s meant to save lives by finding any cancer early, when it’s easiest to treat.

-Getting a lung screening at one of Vanderbilt University Medical Center’s locations in the greater Nashville area means you’re enrolled in a program that reminds you of future yearly screenings and offers help in quitting smoking.
-Our radiologists are specially trained in reading lung CT scans, so they produce fewer false positive readings than lung screenings at other locations, giving you greater peace of mind.
-An order from a healthcare provider is needed for lung screening.
-Talk with your healthcare provider about whether lung screening is right for you.
-If you do not have a healthcare provider but would like to be screened, call 615-205-9526 for assistance.
+Getting a lung screening at a Vanderbilt University Medical Center location enrolls you in yearly screenings and gives you access to support that can help you quit smoking.
+Vanderbilt radiologists are specially trained in reading lung CT scans, so they produce fewer false positive readings than lung screenings at other locations.
+Talk with your health care provider about whether lung screening is right for you.
+If you do not have a health care provider but would like to be screened, call 615-205-9526 for assistance.

 Kim L. Sandler, M.D., is assistant professor of radiology and radiological sciences at Vanderbilt University Medical Center and co-director of the Vanderbilt Lung Screening Program.
 Her research focuses on outreach for lung screening, particularly for women and minorities, and improving our ability to differentiate benign and malignant lung nodules by combining CT imaging with blood-based biomarkers, machine learning, and radiomic evaluation of pulmonary nodules.